Efficient Random Sampling -- Parallel, Vectorized, Cache-Efficient, and Online: Divide-and-Conquer Sampling

 \subsection{Sequential Divide-and-Conquer Sampling (Algorithm~R)}

-Our central observation is that for any splitting position $\ell$, the number of samples $L$ from the left half $1..\ell$ is distributed hypergeometrically with parameters $n$ (\# of experiments), $\ell$ (\# of success states) and $N$ (universe size).
-Consequently, the number of samples from the right part $\ell+1..N$ is $n-L$.
-Algorithm~R in Figure~\ref{fig:algorithmR} gives pseudocode for a sequential divide-and-conquer algorithm based on this idea.
+Algorithm~R in Figure~\ref{fig:algorithmR} gives pseudocode for a sequential recursive divide-and-conquer algorithm based on the splitting approach described above.
+The range $1..N$ is split at $\ell=\floor{N/2}$.
+Then $A$ is assigned to a recursively constructed sample of size $L$ from $1..\ell$. $B$ becomes a sample of size $n-L$ from $\ell+1..N$.
+After adding $\ell$ to the samples of $B$, we overall obtain the desired sample of size $n$ from $1..N$.

 The tuning parameter $n_0$ decides when to switch to the base case.
 When using Algorithm~H, $n_0$ should be small enough so that the hash table fits into cache.
 Note that the resulting recursion tree has a size of at most $2n/n_0$.
-Hence the overall expected running time is $\Oh{n}$, provided that we use a constant time algorithm for generating hypergeometric random deviates (e.g.~\cite{Stad90hyp}) and a linear expected time algorithm for the base case.
+Hence the overall expected running time is $\Oh{n}$, provided that we use a constant time algorithm for generating hypergeometric random deviates (e.g. \cite{Stad90hyp}) and a linear expected time algorithm for the base case.